-Judge Blocks Large Parts Of Temporary Work Visa Ban
+Judge blocks large parts of temporary work visa ban

-SAN DIEGO: A U.S. judge on Thursday temporarily lifted a visa ban on a large number of work permits, undercutting a measure that the Trump administration says will protect American jobs in a pandemic-wracked economy.
+SAN DIEGO — A judge on Thursday temporarily lifted a visa ban on a large number of work permits, undercutting a measure that the Trump administration says protects American jobs in a pandemic-wracked economy.

-White, ruling in Oakland, California, said his order didn’t extend beyond those groups but noted they are comprised of hundreds of thousands of American businesses of all sizes from a cross-section of economic sectors, including Microsoft Corp. and Amazon.com Inc.
+White, ruling in Oakland, California, said his order didn't extend beyond those groups.
+But he noted they are comprised of “hundreds of thousands of American businesses of all sizes from a cross-section of economic sectors,” including Microsoft Corp. and Amazon.com Inc.

 The injunction, which lifts the ban while the case is being litigated, is at least a temporary setback for the administration's efforts to limit legal immigration during the coronavirus outbreak.

-White, an appointee of President George W. Bush, said President Donald Trump likely acted outside bounds of his authority.
+White, who was appointed by President George W. Bush, said President Donald Trump likely acted outside bounds of his authority.

 The ban, which took effect in June and is scheduled to last until the end of this year, applies to H-1B visas, which are widely used by major American and Indian technology companies, H-2B visas for nonagricultural seasonal workers, J visas for cultural exchanges and L visas for managers and other key employees of multinational corporations.